How to grow tomatoes in the desert

 REINER WOLTERBEEK, CTO at Sundrop Farms

-PRODUCT - Alfa Laval MED
+PRODUCT - Alfa Laval MEP

-Five benefits with Alfa Laval MED
+Five benefits with Alfa Laval MEP

 - Titanium plate type evaporators for long lifetime without corrosion